8 Ways to Foster Team Collaboration

-On top of identifying individual efforts, you should also be focused on the collaborative efforts of the team.
-Extra points for you if you can identify and show appreciation for efforts in real-time.
+On top of identifying individual efforts, you should also be focused on the team’s collaborative efforts.
+Extra points for you if you can identify and show appreciation for your efforts in real-time.

 5. Set an Example

-You can strategize as much as you want, make as many plans and conduct as many sessions but if you cannot act as you speak, your efforts are not going to bear great results.
+You can strategize as much as you want, make as many plans and conduct as many sessions, but if you cannot act as you speak, your efforts will not bear great results.
 As a team leader, you should set an example at every turn.

-You need to show to your employees that you are ready for one to one interaction and are ready for dialogue.
-When your employees come to you for a request, handle them appropriately and stress more on the collaboration of the team.
-This will show that your team can trust you and you are appreciative of the collaborative efforts of the team.
+You need to show your employees that you are ready for one-to-one interaction and are ready for dialogue.
+When your employees come to you for a request, handle them appropriately and stress more on the team’s collaboration.
+This will show that your team can trust you and appreciate the team’s collaborative efforts.